nonnb/nonnb.github.io/src/SmartGit/Manual/GUI/Bugtraq-links-to-issue-trackers-.md

 > logregex = \\d+
 >```

-####
+#### Matching #ids (i.e. hash prefix) at the beginning of the commit message

-> Another example configuration (e.g. for a trouble ticketing system)
-> where IDs like '#213' should be matched only at the beginning of a commit message.
+Another example configuration (e.g. for a trouble ticketing system) where IDs like '#213' should be matched only at the beginning of a commit message.
-> Note that the `logregex` needs to be put in quotes, because '#' serves as a comment character in Git configuration files.
+Note that the `logregex` needs to be put in quotes, because '#' serves as a comment character in Git configuration files.
 >
 >``` text
 >[bugtraq "otrs"]